gina-v/Mouse-Metatranscriptomics/README.md

 Sample names and conditions for B. thetaiotamicron differential gene expression.

+**prelim_DGE.Rmd**

+A scratch work file.
+Ignore.

 The remaining csv files are raw data of the DeSeq2 results, results sorted by log2 fold change and filted by p-values <0.05, and raw data for MA plots, volcano plots, and heatmaps.